Understanding and Mitigating Political Stance Cross-topic Generalization in Large Language Models: Detail of Datasets and Prompt Templates

 \subsection{IDEOINST}

-IDEOINST dataset consists of about 6,000 high-quality questions on six political topics(Crime and Gun, Economy and Inequality, Gender and Sexuality, Immigration, Race, and Science).
-Each question is coupled with a pair of ideologically contrasting responses for fine-tuning, one left-leaning and one right leaning, the example data on topic Crime and Gun:
+IDEOINST contains approximately 6,000 high-quality opinion-elicitation instructions on six political topics(Crime and Gun, Economy and Inequality, Gender and Sexuality, Immigration, Race, and Science), each instruction is paired with a set of ideologically contrasting left-leaning and right-leaning responses.
+This dataset is constructed by expanding and diversifying the OpinionQA dataset~\cite{DBLP:conf/icml/SanturkarDLLLH23}, encompassing a wide range of political questions and offering two fine-tuning configurations(left-leaning and right-leaning) to efficiently steer LLMs' political stance.